solliancenet/tech-immersion-data-ai/day1-exp2/README.md

 7. Select **Add new setting** underneath the new application setting you just added to add a new one.

 8. Enter **EventHubsConnectionString** into the **Name** field, then paste your Event Hubs connection string into the **Value** field.
+This is the connection string for the **Write** shared access policy you created.
 If you cannot locate your connection string, refer to Task 2, step 17.

     ![The EventHubsConnectionString name and value pair has been added and is highlighted.](media/function-app-app-settings-event-hubs.png 'Application settings')